 Jewish and Christian teachings that call us to respond to God’s love by loving our neighbors as ourselves;

-Humanist teachings that counsel us to heed the guidance of reason and the results of science and warn us against idolatress of the mind and spirit;
+Humanist teachings which counsel us to heed the guidance of reason and the results of science, and warn us against idolatries of the mind and spirit;

 Spiritual teachings of Earth-centered traditions that celebrate the sacred circle of life and instruct us to live in harmony with the rhythms of nature.

 Grateful for the religious pluralism that enriches and ennobles our faith, we are inspired to deepen our understanding and expand our vision.
-As free congregations we enter into this covenant, promising to one another our mutual trust and support.
+As free congregations, we enter into this covenant, promising to one another our mutual trust and support.

 For some within Unitarian Universalism, there are seven Principles which reflect deeply-held values and serve as a moral guide.
 The wisdom and spirituality of these Principles are drawn from sources as diverse as science, poetry, scripture, and personal experience.